expressjs/expressjs.com/en/guide/using-template-engines.md

 variables in a template file with actual values, and transforms the template into an HTML file sent to the client.
 This approach makes it easier to design an HTML page.

-Some popular template engines that work with Express are [Jade](http://jade-lang.com/), [Mustache](https://www.npmjs.com/package/mustache), and [EJS](https://www.npmjs.com/package/ejs).
+Some popular template engines that work with Express are [Pug](http://jade-lang.com/), [Mustache](https://www.npmjs.com/package/mustache), and [EJS](https://www.npmjs.com/package/ejs).
-The [Express application generator](/{{ page.lang }}/starter/generator.html) uses Jade as its default, but it also supports several others.
+The [Express application generator](/{{ page.lang }}/starter/generator.html) uses Pug as its default, but it also supports several others.

 See [Template Engines (Express wiki)](https://github.com/strongloop/express/wiki#template-engines) for a list of template engines you can use with Express.